 I use Vallerret Photography Gloves, I recommend their Markhof models for mild temperatures and their Alta model for winter.

 Cold temperatures and winter weather mean ice, and ice is dangerous as well as difficult to walk on.
 I recommend purchasing a pair of ice spikes.
 They are cheap and will make winter foot travel so much easier.
-We used them non-stop for our workshops in Yosemite National Park last year and almost every guest mentioned how convenient they were.
+We used them often during our winter workshop in Yosemite National Park two years ago, and almost every guest likely now owns their own pair.
 They will give you stability, traction, and allow you to access photography spots that may be inaccessible without them.

-I will be visiting the Canadian Rockies in mid-January and one of my goals is to photograph some of the incredible methane bubbles that freeze in the ice of some of the big lakes around Banff and Jasper National Parks.
-Ice spikes will allow me to efficiently hike on the lakes and find compositions far from shore.
+I love using ice (frozen lakes, etc) as a foreground element.
+Ice spikes allow me to efficiently hike on frozen lakes and find compositions far from shore.
 Just buy some ice spikes if you haven’t already.

 Hand warmers can be a godsend when it gets cold.
 Start a few up before you leave your hotel room and they will be nice and warm once you get out into the field.
 I always pack hand warmers with me and use them for myself, as well as my lens.
 If you are shooting long exposures in a very cold climate, the heat generated from your camera and lens can cause condensation because of the drastic difference in temperature.
 You can combat this by rubber banding some activated hand warmers around your lens.